Updated September 15, 2020.

-- Typically, you will use 5 to 7 POS workstations with guest check printers and a Kitchen Display system consisting of 4 to 5 displays.
+- Typically, you will use 5 to 7 POS workstations or 3 POS workstations and a sufficient number of server tablets with guest check printers and a kitchen display system (“KDS”) consisting of 4 to 5 displays.

 - The franchisor frequently tests new technology and service models for use by franchisees.
 These technologies may require additional costs for installation and supplies.
 The new technologies, when implemented, will become part of the System.

-- When you sign the Development Agreement, you must prepay a portion of the total franchise fees for the Restaurants the franchisor requires you to develop during the initial years of the Development Agreement.
+- When you sign the Development Agreement, you may be required to prepay a portion of the total franchise fees for the Restaurants the franchisor requires you to develop during the initial years of the Development Agreement.

 - This amount will vary based on your development obligations during the “initial development periods”.
-The franchise fee deposit will equal $10,000 per Restaurant.
+If required, the franchise fee deposit will equal $10,000 per Restaurant.

 - Application of a part of the franchise fee deposit reduces the franchise fee.
 The 2 installments are due as follows: 50% when you sign the Franchise Agreement and the remaining balance 14 days before you are scheduled to open the Restaurant.